USC-ACTLab/crazyswarm/docs2/howto.rst

 Crazyswarm2 supports polynomial trajectories (8th order).
 These can be generated from waypoints, waypoint/time pairs, or optimization.
 Useful tools are available at https://github.com/whoenig/uav_trajectories, including scripts to visualize the resulting trajectories.

 For the multi-robot case, there is no easy to-use library, yet.
-One can use collision avoidance (see HowTo) or preplan trajectories using https://github.com/IMRCLab/db-CBS or https://github.com/mjdebord/smoothener/tree/cylinders.
+One can use collision avoidance (see :ref:`Collision Avoidance`) or preplan trajectories using https://github.com/IMRCLab/db-CBS or https://github.com/mjdebord/smoothener/tree/cylinders.